dotnet/orleans/src/Tutorials/My-First-Orleans-Application.md

 # My First Orleans Application

 In this tutorial, we will walk through the steps to get the simplest possible Orleans application up and running, the all-too-familiar "Hello World!".
-We're using VS 2013, but it works equally well with VS 2012.
+We're using VS 2013, but it works equally well with VS 2012 and VS 2015.

 Before we start, there are three Orleans concepts that you will run into in this tutorial: that of a grain, a communication interface, and a silo.